ErikMcClure/sweetiebot/README.md

 * **Collections [maplist]:** All the collections used by sweetiebot.
 Manipulate it via `!add` and `!remove`
 * **ListenToBots:** If true, sweetiebot will process bot messages and allow them to run commands.
 Bots can never trigger anti-spam.
 Defaults to false.
 * **TrackUserLeft:** If true, sweetiebot will also track users that leave the server if autosilence is set to alert or log.
 Defaults to false.
+* **CommandPrefix:** Determines the SINGLE ASCII CHARACTER prefix used to denote sweetiebot commands.
+You can't set it to an emoji or any weird foreign character.
+The default is `!`.
+If this is set to an invalid value, Sweetiebot will default to using `!`.

 ### Modules
 * **Channels [maplist]:** A mapping of what channels a given module can operate on.
 If no mapping is given, a module operates on all channels.
 If "!" is included as a channel, it switches from a whitelist to a blacklist, enabling you to exclude certain channels instead of allow certain channels.